Best 29 Things to Do in Guanajuato Mexico + Tips from a Local

 Day trips from Guanajuato

-The elegant colonial town of San Miguel de Allende has been nominated one of the most beautiful cities in the world several times and for a reason.
+Among the best places to visit in Guanajuato, the elegant colonial town of San Miguel de Allende stands out big time.
+The pretty city has been nominated as one of the most beautiful cities in the world several times.

-Walking around the pretty historical center, you will be mesmerized by the spectacular colonial building, art shops, and galleries.
+Walking around the pretty historical center, you will be mesmerized by the spectacular colonial buildings, art shops, and galleries.

 It’s one of my favorite cities in Mexico.
 If you don’t have time to include it in your Mexican itinerary you could still take a day trip from Guanajuato.